-But inside this all, I wasn’t really serious, especially that I went through a hard personal time that included a depression and I totally forgot about the issue until I was re-contacted again some weeks ago and with the same not genuine excitement I started pulling myself into enjoying the idea.
+But inside this all, I wasn’t serious, especially that I went through a hard personal time that included a depression and I totally forgot about the issue until I was re-contacted again some weeks ago and with the same, not genuine excitement I started pulling myself into enjoying the idea.

 I had to remind myself that the best part aside from catching up with the colleagues in the conference and the real exchange that such settings produce, it was catching with that old friend that was most important.
-He has been the only thing I know about Nigeria, and my impression was really high.
+He has been the only thing I know about Nigeria, and my impression was high.
 But yet, inside me there was this arrogant ignorance about Africa and in this case about Nigeria.

-My blondness and fair looks were overwhelming even to me.
+My blondness and good looks were overwhelming even to me.
 It was one of those moments that I had this shallow ego of being a white prejudiced creature, forgetting that I was as dark as chocolate and I was a Palestinian.

 The only thing I heard about Nigerians the moment the word was mentioned was: be careful they are thieves.
 That stigma of a nation that I seriously heard over and over everywhere I went.
-I was waiting for the moment that Nigerian fellow jumps on me and steal me or rape me as we were all alone in that building that early in the morning, but I didn’t feel any threat at all, however the voices of warning kept rising inside me.
+I was waiting for the moment that Nigerian fellow jumps on me and steal me or rape me as we were all alone in that building that early in the morning, but I didn’t feel any threat at all.
+However, the voices of warning kept rising inside me.

 Whatever it was, meeting that young man was what marked the very first instances of my time in that city.
-I would later see this man everywhere I go and he would appear the moment I mention his name.
+I would later see this man everywhere I go, and he would appear the moment I mention his name.
 It was strikingly strange.
-It always felt good, but I always had to cautious myself: he is a young “ boy” (back then a year younger than me would be a boy, and this man was maybe 7 or 8 years younger).
+It always felt good, but I always had to cautious myself: he is a young “ boy” (back then a year younger than me would be a kid, and this man was maybe 7 or 8 years younger).
 The man was what I called jokingly all the time was my black angel.
 He would be there the moment I would think of a need to a thing, starting from a sim card to the heating system.
 I would only need to mention his name to find him.

-Well, he was a Master’s student in engineering and he was a local in the place.
+Well, he was a Master’s student in engineering, and he was a local in the place.